jenkins-x/jx-docs/content/contribute/documentation.md

 Github is generally very helpful in letting you raise a pull request from your fork to the main `jx-docs` repo.
 You'll need to add a few labels etc. though, so make sure your PR is seen and reviewed:

-* add a label of `area/docs`
+* assign the PR to yourself
 * add the PR to the `Jenkins X Documentation` project

-You can leave the rest blank; reviewers and other labels will be added automatically.
+You can leave the rest blank; reviewers and labels will be added automatically.

 ### Review Process